mozilla-conduit/review/README.md

 - must be a single file for easy deployment

 Unit tests can be executed with `python -m unittest discover`.
+Integration tests require to have access to `git`, `hg` with `evolve` extension and `patch` commands.

 All python code must be formatted with [black](https://github.com/ambv/black) using the default settings.